 The extent of the Stranger's powers seem to change upon the writer througout his pulication history.
 Because of this, he has an enormous amount of powers.
 As mysterious as his orgins are, so too are his powers and where they come from.
-It has been suggested more than once that he cannot be killed as his presence is protected by either a higher power or perhaps the universe itself.
-He's one of the few people in the DC Universe that are immortal beings.
+It has been suggested more than once that he cannot be killed as his presence is either protected by the universe itself, or by his own unique defensive power. as the unbound spectre said, magic is still plentiful in the multiverse, so he can not kill him, but the spectre turned him into a mouse.
+He's one of the few people in the DC Universe that are immortal beings because he is the fallen angle (not anymore, as he is retonned) .
 The Phantom Stranger has a wide variety of powers and abilities however that have been shown, which include:

 - Teleportation over huge distances

-- Vast Knowledge and possible Omniscience (he knows everything about any character or situation he encounters)
+- Vast Knowledge and nigh Omniscience (he knows everything about any character or situation he encounters)

 - Spectral sight (where he can perceive entities invisible to others)